shlee87/hypothesis_client/docs/index.rst

-Welcome to the Hypothesis Client's Documentation!
+Welcome to the Stickit Documentation!
 =================================================

 The `Hypothesis client <https://github.com/hypothesis/client>`_ is a browser-based tool for making annotations on web